 1. W3 Total Cache

 This is probably the best plugin you can have when it comes to possibilities.
-I don’t recommend W3TC because of it’s ratings, I do because it is genuinely the best.

 Once configured correctly, W3TC works seamlessly.
 You can manage CDN integration, Leverage Browser cache, Handle Minification and more from this single plugin.

 p.s.
 I use w3tc on all of my blogs which I host on shared servers. its a must to have cache plugin for users with limited resources.

 WP Rocket is the only premium plugin on our list which is deprived of any free or trial version. however, this plugin does deserve the price you pay for it. it is probably the fastest cache plugin for WordPress.